chaobrain/brainscale/docs/apis/compiler.rst

   Each hidden state group contains multiple hidden state, and the hidden state transition function.
 - :class:`HiddenParamOpRelation` summarizes the relation between hidden state groups, the associated parameter weights, and the operations that use them.
+- :class:`HiddenPerturbation` summarizes the perturbation of hidden state groups.
+  It contains the perturbation function, and the perturbation hidden target.
 - :class:`CompiledGraph` contains the compiled graph of the model, including the hidden state groups, the operations, the parameter weights, the jaxpr of compiled models, and others.